Some brief thoughts which comprise an informal expectation of conduct:

 - In the case of personal conflict, speaking with the instructor and openly discussing any issues.

 Likewise there is nothing wrong with appropriately channeled competitive spirit and desire for excellence.
+Many fencers work hard both in class and during their own time to achieve a high degree of fitness and competency in readiness for competition.
 A passion to excel is a wonderful thing so long as it isn’t at the expense of your peers.

 Historical Martial Arts are for everyone.
 Let’s help keep it that way.